Find Someone Who…

 Upper-intermediate (B2) 45 minutes

-In this insightful study skills worksheet, students learn about the causes of procrastination and explore practical strategies to overcome it... read more
+In this insightful study skills worksheet, students learn about the causes of procrastination, explore strategies to manage it, and create a personal plan to...

-EAP Study Skills Worksheet - Reading and Writing Exercises: Matching, Writing Sentences - Speaking Activity: Discussion, Communicative Practice - Pair Work In this insightful study skills worksheet, students learn about the causes of procrastination and explore practical strategies to overcome it.
-First, students read a forum post from a procrastinating student and discuss possible reasons for this behaviour.
-Students then read a text about procrastination and answer comprehension questions about its causes and effects.
-Next, students match procrastination management strategies with their descriptions.
-Following this, students reflect on their own experiences by analysing an academic task they have procrastinated on, identifying why they delayed it, and explaining how it affected their work and confidence.
-Finally, students create a personal action plan by writing a paragraph explaining which strategies they will use to manage procrastination in their chosen task, including how and when they will implement them. show less
+EAP Study Skills Worksheet - Reading and Writing Exercises: Matching, Writing Sentences - Speaking Activity: Discussion, Communicative Practice - Pair Work In this insightful study skills worksheet, students learn about the causes of procrastination, explore strategies to manage it, and create a personal plan to reduce procrastination in one area of their academic work.
+First, students read a post from a student forum and discuss questions with a partner.
+Next, students read a text about procrastination and answer comprehension questions in their own words.
+Students then discuss two related questions in pairs.
+After that, students match procrastination management strategies to their descriptions.
+Students then think of an academic task they have procrastinated on before and answer questions about it.
+Finally, students think of strategies to help them manage procrastination for their chosen task and write a paragraph about how they will implement them.

 SMART Goals